 Loss mitigation options are intended to provide relief for a borrower who is delinquent or facing imminent default.
-A default is defined as any loan that has failed to perform under any covenant of the mortgage or deed of trust for 30 days or more A borrower is "facing imminent default" if that borrower is current or less than 30 days past due on the mortgage obligation and is experiencing a significant reduction in income or some other hardship that will prevent the borrower from making the next required payment on the mortgage during the month in which it is due.
+For the purposes of this guide, Aa default is defined as any loan that has failed to perform under any covenant of the mortgage or deed of trust for 30 days or more A borrower is "facing imminent default" if that borrower is current or less than 30 days past due on the mortgage obligation and is experiencing a significant reduction in income or some other hardship that will prevent the borrower from making the next required payment on the mortgage during the month in which it is due.